lost-in-ide/Dropbox_automation/README.md

 3. Page Objects, Configurations, etc, where all the magic actually happens :)

 For the security purposes, login.yml has been git ignored, but can be added to /src/test/resources/data/.
-The format is the following:
+The format is the following:<br>

-email:
+email:<br>

-password:
+password: <br>

-googlePassword:
+googlePassword: <br>
 wrongPassword:

 Issues I've encountered so far:
 - Project configuration did not glue the "support" from the beginning, had to add it manually
-- Attach file button is made with <div> tag, figuring out how to deal with that using WebDriver
+- Attach file button is made with div tag, figuring out how to deal with that using WebDriver